|Search This Site >>

-- What is the relationship of the traditional art form to the community?
+- What is the relationship of the traditional art form to the community or group?

-- Is the artist a member of the identified community, or does he or she have a long-standing relationship with it?
+- Are partcipating artists members of the identified community or group, or do they have a long-standing relationship with it?

 Section Four: Artistry Review Criteria - 50 points

-The project involves artists whose primary work exhibits high quality in the area of traditional arts.
+The project involves traditional artists whose primary work is of high quality according to standards determined by the cultural community.

-- The artist's work is of high quality, as demonstrated by support materials, in keeping with their community's aesthetic and cultural standards.
+- The artists' work is of high quality, as demonstrated by support materials, in keeping with their community's aesthetic and cultural standards.

-- There is evidence that the artists involved are recognized as capable practitioners of their art forms within the identified community.
+- There is evidence that the artists involved are recognized as capable practitioners of their art forms within the identified community (ies) or group (s).

 Section Five: Impact Review Criteria - 30 points

-The project can raise the visibility of and appreciation for the art form within the identified community and/or build bridges between the identified community and other groups by raising awareness about the art form.
+The project has the potential to raise the visibility of and appreciation for the art form within the identified community and/or build bridges between the identified community and other groups by raising awareness about the art form.
 The applicant demonstrates a commitment to folklife and traditional arts documentation and/or programming through consistent past programming or plans for future projects.